replicatedhq/help-center/content/docs/kb/developer-resources/multi-node-cassandra.md

 on them.
 All nodes in a cluster should have the same list of seed nodes in a cluster but not all nodes should be seeds.*

 - We set the env_var `CASSANDRA_BROADCAST_ADDRESS` using the [`ThisNodePrivateIPAddress`](/docs/packaging-an-application/template-functions/#thisnodeprivateipaddress) template function to get the unique private IP of the containers host.
-This tells the local cassandra instance its own ip.
+This tells the local Cassandra instance its own ip.
 - Lastly we generate a list of seed nodes using a little Replicated magic to set the env_var `CASSANDRA_SEEDS` using [Go Templates](/docs/packaging-an-application/template-functions/) and [`NodePrivateIPAddressAll`](/docs/packaging-an-application/template-functions/#NodePrivateIPAddressAll).
-I only want to have 2 cassandra seed nodes but you can implement it however you like by slightly altering the template below:
+I only want to have 2 Cassandra seed nodes but you can implement it however you like by slightly altering the template below:

 ```go
 //Loop through all Hosts that have a cassandra container on it